 According to recent research, the tendency to work excessively may be associated with issues of anxiety and even disorders such as OCD and other mental illnesses.
-Diagnostic criteria identifies a workaholic as someone who obsesses about freeing up more time to work, ends up working longer than they intended and uses work as a way to reduce some of their feelings of guilt, anxiety and helplessness.
+Diagnostic criteria identify a workaholic as someone who obsesses about freeing up more time to work, ends up working longer than they intended, and uses work as a way to reduce some of their feelings of guilt, anxiety, and helplessness.

 In our culture, spending a lot of time working may seem normal and even commendable for some but studies have shown that workaholics have a higher tendency to suffer from serious mental health issues.
-The University of Bergen in Norway has discovered with their research that a workaholic may be more likely to show signs of disorders like OCD, ADHD, anxiety and depression than non-workaholics.
+The University of Bergen in Norway has discovered with its research that a workaholic may be more likely to show signs of disorders like OCD, ADHD, anxiety, and depression than non-workaholics.